Lewanja/LeWanja/README.md

 ### Hi there 👋
 My name is Leah Ndirangu :blush:

 I am a freelance Python :snake: Developer with experience in Django and Flask Frameworks.
-I have experience on SQL as well :smirk:
+I have experience in database management in SQL.

-:construction_worker: I am open to contributing to open-source projects and exciting :star2: projects.
+:construction_worker: I am open to contributing to open-source and exciting :star2: projects.

 I aspire to become a little more active here :wink: and become a data engineer :bar_chart: